epcgrs/epcgrs/README.md

 - 🤔 &nbsp; Exploring new technologies and developing for web.
 - 🎓 &nbsp; graduated in Systems Analysis and Development from Uniasselvi - Porto Alegre, Brasil.
-- 💼 &nbsp; I work as a full-stack developer at Santins
+- 💼 &nbsp; I work as a full-stack developer at ECS

 <h3> 🛠 &nbsp;Tech Stack</h3>